ImperialCollegeLondon/pyrealm/source/pmodel/pmodel.md

 ## Example use

-Running the P Model consists of using the environmental variables to calculate the photosynthetic environment for the model ({class}`~pyrealm.pmodel.PModelEnvironment`) and then fitting the P-model to that environment ({class}`~pyrealm.pmodel.PModel`).
+The first step is to use estimates of environmental variables to calculate the photosynthetic environment for the model ({class}`~pyrealm.pmodel.PModelEnvironment`).

 The code below shows the steps required using a single site with: